 Reasons why

-There are multiple reasons that irk NIMBY supporters with regard to these development plans.
+Multiple reasons irk NIMBY supporters about these development plans.
 They worry that the security and quality of life of their neighborhoods will be compromised as these projects will encourage people of lower economic backgrounds to move in.
 This is looked at as a risk of increasing crime rates, rampant theft, violence, and public unrest.

 Is it all wrong?